jonesgithub/ELTableViewController/README.md

 ============

 Copy the folder "ELTableViewController" and "EGORefreshImages" into you project.
-The usage details ,please see TestViewController.h/.m
+The usage details ,please see the file: TestViewController.h/.m

 More Details
 ============